 - 1) Literacy

 - 2) Reading

 - 3) Numeracy

 - 4) Subject Specific

 - 5) Developing the Arts

 - 6) General JCSP

 Schools are invited to apply for a Christmas Celebration and a maximum of six initiatives in the school year.
-Applying for an initiative does not guarantee that it will be approved.
+We encourage you to apply for a variety of initiatives - try something new in your school.